-- A. Responsibility for the overall supervision of the supervisee's professional growth resides in the licensed psychologist or medical psychologist.
-Supervising psychologists shall at least be licensed for one year and have training in the specific area of practice in which they are offering supervision.
+A. Responsibility for the overall supervision of the supervisee's professional growth resides in the licensed psychologist or medical psychologist.
+Supervising psychologists shall be licensed to practice psychology at the doctoral level by the regulatory body that is vested with jurisdictional authority over the practice of psychology in the respective jurisdiction.

+B. Have training in the specific area of practice to render competently any psychological service undertaken by their supervisee in which they are offering supervision.
 Specific skill training may be assigned to other specialists, under the authority of the supervising psychologist.
-The non-psychologist specialist shall have clearly established practice and teaching skills demonstrable to the satisfaction of both the supervising psychologist and the supervisee. - B. The supervisor shall limit the number of persons supervised so as to be certain to maintain a level of supervision and practice consistent with professional standards insuring the welfare of the supervisee and the client.
-The supervisor must be licensed for one year and may not supervise any more than two candidates for licensure at the same time. - C. The supervisor shall not be a member of the supervisee's immediate family.
+The nonpsychologist specialist shall have clearly established practice and teaching skills demonstrable to the satisfaction of both the supervising psychologist and the supervisee.

+C. The supervisor shall limit the number of persons supervised so as to be certain to maintain a level of supervision and practice consistent with professional standards ensuring the welfare of the supervisee and the client.

+D. The supervisor may not supervise any more than two candidates for licensure at the same time.

+E. The supervisor shall not be a member of the supervisee's immediate family.

-HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Board of Examiners of Psychologists, LR 5:249 (August 1979), amended LR 7:187 (April 1981), amended by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 41:2619 (December 2015), repromulgated by the Department of Health, Board of Examiners of Psychologists, LR 42:1089 (July 2016).
+HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Board of Examiners of Psychologists, LR 5:249 (August 1979), amended LR 7:187 (April 1981), amended by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 41:2619 (December 2015), repromulgated by the Department of Health, Board of Examiners of Psychologists, LR 42:1089 (July 2016), amended LR 49:675 (April 2023).